Bombshell with Tommy Lee and Johnny Depp

 A good amount of rain fell for a moment, which threatened to spoil the party, but it persisted with showers.
 The crew borrowed a few songs from collaborators, ‘Helter Skelter’, ‘Anarchy in the UK – (USA)’ and ‘Blitzkrieg Bop’, but then tapped from their own barrel of booze.
 Ari and Hannah continued to give their best and some women in the audience, encouraged very eagerly by the band, showed their breasts.
 No one shouted #MeToo.

-The sound clip of Donald Trump “Grab ‘Em by the Pussy” preceded two giant robot women blowing up and introducing “Girls, Girls, Girls”.
+donald trump dead sound clip ‘catch them by the heck’ before two giant robot women fly in and “Girls, Girls, Girls” begins.
 Subtlety was far – far – to be found with Mötley Crüe, but the contrast would surprise and disappoint.

 Lorna Shore ★★★★☆